 Connecting Science and Business

-The figures are impressive: To date, about 4,000 inventions have been managed, more than 2,300 commercialization agreements signed, over 120 company spin-offs have successfully been supported and revenues totaling more than 400 million euros recorded on the books.
+The figures are impressive: To date, over 4,000 inventions have been managed, more than 2,400 commercialization agreements signed, over 120 company spin-offs have successfully been supported and revenues totaling more than 400 million euros recorded on the books.
 Max Planck Innovation, the technology transfer arm of the Max Planck Society, successfully mediates between science and industry.

 Text: Tim Schröder